flatpak/flatpak.github.io/source/faq.html.haml.markdown

   ### Can Flatpak be used on servers too?

-  Flatpak is designed to run inside a desktop session and relies on certain session services, such as a dbus session bus and a systemd --user instance.
+  Flatpak is designed to run inside a desktop session and relies on certain session services, such as a dbus session bus and, optionally, a systemd --user instance.
 This makes Flatpak not a good match for a server.

   However, the build features of Flatpak run fine outside a session, so you can build things on a server.